How to get a mortgage when you’re a freelancer

-There are many misconceptions about how to get a mortgage if you’re a freelancer: mainly that it’s not possible.
-Thankfully this isn’t true, which is just because more people in the UK are choosing to become self-employed.
-In fact, according to Online Mortgage Advisor, an estimated 14.8% of the working population, nearly 5 million people, are now freelancers, and a large percentage of them certainly haven’t let it stop them from buying their dream home.
+There are many misconceptions about how to get a mortgage if you’re a freelancer, mainly that it’s not possible.
+Thankfully, this isn’t true, which is just because more people in the UK are choosing to become self-employed.
+In fact, according to Online Mortgage Advisor, an estimated 14.8% of the working population, nearly 5 million people, are now freelancers and a large percentage of them certainly haven’t let it stop them from buying their dream home.

 The mortgage rates for freelancers are significantly different from those for employees.
 Freelancers often have to pay more because they are not eligible for the same discounts as employees.
 They also have to pay higher interest rates.
+Navigating the realm of mortgages as a freelancer can be daunting, but exploring all avenues to get mortgage rate information tailored to your unique circumstances is crucial.
+Understanding the nuances of freelance income and how it impacts mortgage rates is key to making informed decisions on your homeownership journey.

 Work out how much you can afford

 You’ll need to start by doing the sums!
-The basic principle is that you’ll be taking out a mortgage proportionate to your ‘salary’, so it may be a mortgage that’s 3x, 4x, 4.5x, 5x your salary.
+The basic principle is that you’ll be taking out a mortgage proportionate to your ‘salary’, so it may be a mortgage that’s 3x, 4x, 4.5x, or 5x your salary.
 Work out how much you earn and multiply it by these different multiples to see what you can afford – though it’s just an indication.
 Interest rates and your monthly outgoings will also matter.
 A mortgage calculator can give you a more accurate estimation.

 Save for a deposit